Compliance February 7, 2026 | 10 min read

 Key Takeaways

-- ✓ DAC8 (active Jan 2026) requires EU crypto exchanges to report every user's transactions to tax authorities automatically
+• ✓ DAC8 (active Jan 2026) requires EU crypto exchanges to report user transactions to tax authorities automatically

-- ✓ Reported data includes personal details, all trades, wallet transfers, and year-end crypto balances — with no minimum threshold
+• ✓ Reported data includes personal details, trades, wallet transfers, and year-end crypto balances

-- ✓ If DAC8 data and your tax return don't match, inquiries follow — complete crypto documentation is your best protection
+• ✓ If DAC8 data and your tax return don't match, inquiries follow — complete crypto accounting is your best protection

 DAC8 has been active since January 2026.
 Crypto exchanges now automatically report to tax authorities.
 This means: the data in your crypto tax tool will be compared with the data the tax authority receives from exchanges.
 If they don't match, there may be inquiries.